dodgejesse/show_your_work/README.md

+## Usage
+To generate expected max curves, put a list containing the performance (accuracy, F1, or your measure of choice) of the N trained models on validation data in the main method within plot.py.

+The code has a few options for better visualization: 1) log-scale the X-axis, 2) shade the variance (when comparing multiple curves the shading can be distracting), and 3) scaling the X-axis with the average runtime (when comparing approaches with very different run times, it can be more appropriate to scale by total time spent rather than number of trials).

 # Show Your Work: Improved Reporting of Experimental Results

 This repository contains code for computing expected max validation performance curves as introduced in [_Show Your Work: Improved Reporting of Experimental Information_](https://arxiv.org/abs/1909.03004).